openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-User’s control.
 Using Self-Issued OPs, End-Users can authenticate themselves with Self-Issued ID Tokens and present self-attested claims directly to the RPs.
 Self-Issued OPs can also present cryptographically verifiable claims issued by the third parties trusted by the RPs, when used with separate specifications such as [@!OpenID4VP], or Aggregated and Distributed Claims defined in Section 5.6.2 of [@!OpenID.Core].
 This allows End-Users to interact with RPs, without RPs interacting with claims issuers.

-End-user control does not imply the Self-Issued OP is entirely locally hosted on an End-user's device.
-There are different ways to implement a Self-Issued OP: the Self-Issued OP can completely run on a End-user device; it might utilize cloud components; or it might completely run in the cloud.
+End-User control does not imply the Self-Issued OP is entirely locally hosted on an End-User's device.
+There are different ways to implement a Self-Issued OP: the Self-Issued OP can completely run on an End-User device; it might utilize cloud components; or it might completely run in the cloud.

-The crucial difference between a traditional OP and the Self-Issued OP is that the Self-Issued OP allows the End-user to determine identifiers and claims released to the RP.
+The crucial difference between a traditional OP and the Self-Issued OP is that the Self-Issued OP allows the End-User to determine identifiers and claims released to the RP.

 [@!OpenID.Core] defines that an OP releases End-User authentication information in the form of an ID Token.
 An RP will trust an ID Token based on the relationship between the RP and the issuer of this ID Token.